thaysom22/portfolio_project/README.md

 * As a potential employer/client/collaborator I want to view site owner's previous projects and evaluate his skill and experience by linking to relevant GitHub repositories.
 * As a potential employer/client/collaborator I want to contact the site owner, to make a proposal/enquiry about a job/project or ask a general question, by completing a simple online form.
 * As a potential employer/client/collaborator I want to read the site owner's blog, to assess his interets and communciation skills, by selecting from a display of links to posts.
+* As a potential employer/client/collaborator I want to view a specific proffesional profile of the owner by selecting from links to popular recruitment/bloging/code hosting sites.
 * As a coding student/learner/enthusiast I want to read owner's blog posts, to learn more about topics that interest me and get ideas and inspiration, by browsing a selection of sample links to full posts.
 * As a coding student/learner/enthusiast I want to view owner's projects, to learn and get ideas, by browsing a selection of sample links to GitHub repositories.
 * As a coding student/learner/enthusiast I want to make contact with the owner to discuss ideas, resources or make connections; by completing a simple online form.
-* As a developer/other professional/contact I want to quickly find owner's work history and education by navigating to a clear online summary.
+* As a developer/other professional contact I want to quickly find owner's work history and education by navigating to a clear online summary.
-* As a developer/other professional/contact I want to easily find owner's contact details by navigating to contact area of site.
+* As a developer/other professional contact I want to easily find owner's contact details by navigating to contact area of site.
+* As any of the above user types I want to generally find out more about the owner as a developer by being directed to relevant and categorized information about him.

 ### Links to wireframe mockups